H-tech473/solution-challenge/README.md

-# Welcome to Online Objective Examination System
+# Online Objective Examination System [Solution Challenge 2023]

+Submission By: Harman Preet Kumar

 Online Objective Examination System(OOES) is a web application developed using Node.js platform and a lightweight Node.js framework Express.js.
 The templating engine used is Jade and the database used is MongoDB.